 A longstanding literature has examined the factors that drive voting decisions and political participation, including the role of education (e.g., Willeck and Mendelberg [2022]), moral values (e.g., Enke [2020]), social media (e.g., Allcott and Gentzkow [2017]) or social pressure (e.g., Gerber et al. [2008], Amat et al. [2020]), with a particular interest in populism (e.g., Vachudova [2021], Guriev and Papaioannou [2022]).
-The literature has notably examined the role of policy-based voting versus partisan attachment to understand to what extent policy positions matter in voters' decisions (e.g., Bullock and Lenz [2019], Schonfeld and Winter-Levy [2021], Dias and Lelkes [2022]).
-Another strand of the literature focused on examining whether candidates' traits or positions matter most in voters' electoral choice (e.g., Buttice and Stone [2012], Clark and Leiter [2014], Joesten and Stone [2014]).
-33
+The literature has notably examined the role of policy-based voting versus partisan attachment to understand the extent to which specific policy positions matter in voters' decisions (e.g., Bullock and Lenz [2019], Schonfeld and Winter-Levy [2021], Dias and Lelkes [2022]).
+Another strand of the literature focused on examining whether candidates' traits or positions matter most in voters' electoral choices (e.g., Buttice and Stone [2012], Clark and Leiter [2014], Joesten and Stone [2014]).
+Part of this literature uses conjoint experiments with fictional candidates (e.g., Franchino and Zucchini [2015], Hansen and Treul [2021]).
+Finally, a small literature uses open-ended questions to elicit voters' reflections on candidates and policy positions